AnneJ17/android-cheat-sheet/README.md

 * **LiveData vs RxJava**

-  LiveData is somewhat similar to RxJava except that LiveData is lifecycle aware.
+  - LiveData is somewhat similar to RxJava except that LiveData is lifecycle aware.
 LiveData excel on ViewModel layer, with its tight integration with Android lifecycles and ViewModel.
+Another advantage is that they automatically subscribe and unsubscribe on Activity life cycle events.
+LiveData does not give freedom to choose thread - only have current and UI thread and only one direction of switch "from current to UI".
+If a background service send a notification to a live data object it must use `postValue` method to ensure the value change is observed in the main thread.
-RxJava provide more capabilities in transformations.
+  - RxJava provide more capabilities in transformations.
 We use RxJava in data source and repository layers, and it's transformed into LiveData (using LiveDataReactiveStreams) in ViewModels (before exposing data to activities/fragments).
+RxJava’s approach to choose a thread during the subscription, not in time of the sending is much more appropriate.
+Unlike LiveData, you have to explicitly subscribe and unsubscribe - in `onResume` we can do `compositeDisposable.add(...)` and `onPause` we do `CompositeDisposable.dispose`.

 * **How does LiveData in the ViewModel update the Activity?**